JoshuaIsom/connexiful/README.md

 ![OIG (3)](https://github.com/JoshuaIsom/connexiful/assets/144043631/9c3812c2-7836-44ef-921e-a3cbbdbf99bd)

-# ✨🪶 Connexiful (as of May 23, 2024)
+# ✨🪶 Connexiful (as of June 6, 2024)
 (kon-NEK-si-ful, kon-NEX-si-ful)

 **Origin & Etymology**
-- Conceived through a collaboration between Google Gemini, Microsoft Copilot, Anthropic Claude, Inflection Pi, ChatGPT, Perplexity AI and Joshua, 'Connexiful' was coined on December 28, 2023.
+- Coined on December 28, 2023 by Google Bard and defined by a collaboration of language models including Microsoft Copilot, Anthropic Claude, Inflection Pi, ChatGPT, Perplexity AI and Joshua.
 - From Latin connex (connected) + (-i-) (formative) + -ful (full of).

 ### Connexiful: A Prismatic Invitation